Unexpected Joy in the Challenges of Being "Pastor’s Wife"

 One possible starting place is this question: What do you believe about God’s role and responsibilities in your relationships?

-The Treads of Redemption for Weak, Sinful Ministry Leaders
+The Threads of Redemption for Weak, Sinful Ministry Leaders

-The Treads of Redemption for Weak, Sinful Ministry Leaders
+The Threads of Redemption for Weak, Sinful Ministry Leaders

 Copyright Joe Bruni, 2024